What we call the Derwent Estuary was formed between 6,500 and 13,000 years ago when the sea level rose, flooding a river valley.

 Natural phenomena

-Is that pollution in the Derwent estuary?
+Is that pollution in the Derwent Estuary?
 Sometimes natural occurrences can be confused with pollution events.
 Here are some examples of the natural occurrences we see in the estuary.
 How many have you seen?

 • Crab, Hinsby Beach.
 Image: Parks and Wildlife Service.